 When Massage Therapy Can Help?

-The techniques used by your therapist affect the muscular, skeletal, circulatory, lymphatic, nervous, and other systems of the body.
+The techniques used by your therapist will improve the muscular, skeletal, circulatory, lymphatic, nervous, and other systems of the body.

-You may seek massage therapy for a variety of reasons: to reduce stress and anxiety, relax muscles, rehabilitate injuries, reduce pain, address sleep disorders, and more generally to promote overall health and wellness.
+You may seek massage therapy for a variety of reasons: to reduce stress and anxiety, relax muscles, rehabilitate injuries, reduce pain, and more generally to promote overall health and wellness.

 Therapeutic massage acts on the entire body.
 It allows to:

 - Optimize blood circulation

 - Regulate the functioning of the lymphatic system, nervous system and digestive system